D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 Carl E. Reichardt - BTIG LLC

 Thanks.
 Good morning, folks.
-I wanted to ask about, as you look out at your community mix on the next couple of years, if you're looking at land now, are you looking at changing the mix, maybe moving away from Emerald, where it seems like we're seeing a bit of saturation in a few markets that move up price points and shifting more towards Express and Freedom?
+I wanted to ask about, as you look out at your community mix on the next couple of years, as you're looking at land now.
+Are you looking at changing the mix, maybe moving away from Emerald, where it seems like we're seeing a bit of saturation in a few markets that move up price points and shifting more towards Express and Freedom?

 Jessica Hansen - D.R.
 Horton, Inc.

-We're going to shift our mix to where the market is, but we do want to maintain broad product offerings, regardless of cycle, it's just in terms of what percentage goes to what brand, it's going to vary depending on where we're at in the cycle, but we do plan to maintain an Emerald presence, and ultimately grow that business as well.
+We're going to shift our mix to where the market is, but we do want to maintain broad product offerings, regardless of cycle.
+It's just in terms of what percentage goes to what brand, it's going to vary depending on where we're at in the cycle, but we do plan to maintain an Emerald presence, and ultimately grow that business as well.

-And there'll be a time where the move-up buyer is back and very strong in that market, and we want to have that platform and that ability to deliver those higher end terms as well.
-The greater than $500,000 mark that we talk about, Carl, that is a mix, there is a lot of Emerald in that, but there is also some Horton products that falls into that price point as well.
+And there'll be a time where the move-up buyer is back and very strong in that market, and we want to have that platform and that ability to deliver those higher end homes as well.
+The greater than $500,000 mark that we talk about, Carl, that is a mix.
+There is a lot of Emerald in that, but there is also some Horton products that falls into that price point as well.
 So in our supplementary data we give both a brand stratification and a price point stratification where you can see both of those mixes, and what that looks like for a trailing eight quarters.

 Robert Wetenhall - RBC Capital Markets LLC